HOME > New to PMF? > ♪ Sample the Classics!

 Classical music often turns out to be unexpectedly familiar, even to those who have never intently listened to it, as it tends to be used in various forms of background music, in films and more.
-And even listening for the first time, you might be surprised at the melodies that stick in your head instantly.
+And even listening for the first time, you might be surprised at the melodies that instantly stick in your head.

 A wide selection of music is performed at PMF each year, and this page features introductions to a small selection of pieces scheduled to be performed at PMF 2019.
 We hope that you'll find something here that piques your interest, and that you'll come and experience the music live!